Coflnet/Blog/src/pages/skyblock-auction-filters.md

 As you might can tell this isn't feasible and would not return any results before the HTTP timeout.
 Instead I implemented both versions one Method taking and returning `IEnumerable` and one taking and returning `IQueryable`.

-But now I had dupplicated a lot of code.
+But now I had duplicated a lot of code.
-I absolutely hate dupplicate code as it is guranteed that one version will differ from the other at some point.
+I absolutely hate duplicate code as it is guranteed that one version will differ from the other at some point.

 There had to be a way to `express` the filter in a way that both `.Where` extensions understand.
 And in fact there is.
 After analysing the parameters of the `.Where` methods I found they both accept `Expression`s.